Skip to main content

 Cons

-Perhaps this model’s two biggest challenges are Project Management and overall pricing control.
+Perhaps this model’s two most significant challenges are Project Management and overall pricing control.
 Therefore, organizations must balance time, cost, and objectives while leveraging the engagement model.

 Looking for Support?
 Schedule A Call